codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/build-retention-policy.md

 Define the retention policy for pipeline builds in your environments.

 Save storage space for existing environments by deleting older builds.
-As the number of builds accumulate over time, they can take up a significant amount of storage space which you can free up by removing older builds.
 Fewer pipeline builds to manage, make it easy to navigate to and find relevant builds for monitoring and troubleshooting.

-For new environments, defining a retention policy ensures that your build environments are always controlled,  and storage and disk space are always optimized.
+For new environments, defining a retention policy to better control build environments and optimize storage space.

 Retention settings are controlled through environment variables in `cf-api`.
-By default, when enabled, Codefresh implements a Cron job that deletes builds older than 30 days.
-The job removes data from collections such as `workflowproccesses`.
+By default, when enabled, Codefresh implements a Cron job that deletes removes data from the `workflowproccesses` collection.

 >**NOTE**:
 >Build logs are _not_deleted.